Golden Age of Argentine cinema: 1942–1955: Industry crisis and state intervention

 The decline experienced by the Argentine industry compared to the Mexican industry is not attributed only to U.S. intervention, but also to a series of defects in its commercial management.
-The success of national cinema did not favor the industrial production sector so much as it did the commercial sector, that is, distributors and exhibitors.
-As noted by José Agustín Mahieu, the growth of the industry "did not translate commercially into parallel income for production.
-With a suicidal improvisation, the directors of the industry delivered their films at a fixed price, so that the major profits produced by the eventual public successes remained in the hands of the distributors.
-The invested capital was thus subjected to limited, short-term plans."
-In 1942, director Luis Saslavsky denounced the industry's mismanagement in the specialized journal Heraldo del Cinematografista: "The films that are lovingly and neatly finished in the laboratories, are then mistreated, neglected...
-The business leaders of our industry are the children who have been left behind and have not grown up with us.
-They, the businessmen, have systematized a policy of incomprehensible exploitation.
-Touched by the urgency of realization, they have not yet achieved the serenity of judgment that should reign in any commercial operation.
-We live in a perpetual auction of balances.
-Films are auctioned in heterogeneous piles."
+The success of national cinema did not favor the industrial production sector so much as it did the commercial sector of distributors and exhibitors.
+José Agustín Mahieu noted that the growth of the industry did not increase revenue for productions and that most revenue gains were accrued by the distributors.
+In 1942, director Luis Saslavsky denounced the business exploitation of filmmakers.
 The cinema of Mexico, on the other hand, had begun to adopt a more favorable long-term policy for its development, through direct state management of production, distribution and exhibition companies, unlike the free market that reigned in Argentine cinema.
 For example, since 1942 the country had the National Film Bank (Spanish: Banco Nacional Cinematográfico), which helped finance the productions.

 Orestes Caviglia and Enrique Muiño in Su mejor alumno (1944), directed by Lucas Demare and produced by Artistas Argentinos Asociados.